Subject: Soft Bicycle Saddles

 If you sit on a larger area, for instance on a soft cushion, you will be sitting on the muscles that propel the bicycle.
-Although this may be comfortable sitting still, pedaling, it causes a "charley horse" in these muscles for lack of adequate blood circulation.
-You will want to avoid such soft saddles if you plan to ride more than a few hundred yards because riding will become painful.
+Although this may be comfortable sitting still, pedaling, it causes a "charlie horse" in these muscles for lack of adequate blood circulation.
+You will want to avoid such soft saddles if you plan to ride more than a few hundred yards, because riding will become painful.

 A better course is to ride a conventional firm saddle, repeatedly, until your seating is no longer sensitive.
-All bicyclists who ride substantial distances achieve this condition, albeit with various saddles, none of which have the broad deep cushion often sought by newcomers.
+All bicyclists who ride substantial distances achieve this condition, albeit with various saddles, none of which have the broad, deep cushion often sought by newcomers.

 Even an experienced rider who is laid up or otherwise cannot ride for more than a month, experiences much the same discomfort you do when he returns to riding the saddle that he previously never gave a thought.